jormarma/duplicity/README.md

 ```

 This will run all the tests in the `tests` directory and display the results in the terminal.

-## Contributing

-If you want to contribute to this project, please feel free to fork the repository, make your changes, and submit a pull request.
-We appreciate any contributions!

 ## License